Human language and mind: Thinking and speaking

 Language and Genes

-- Linguistic and nonlinguistic impairments in Williams and Down syndromes and what they tell us about interlinking of general cognitive and linguistic skills
+- Linguistic and nonlinguistic impairments in Williams and Down syndromes; evidence of interlinking of general and linguistic cognition

 Disorders of language and other cognitive functions: SLI and Dyslexia